 Finally, make your CTAs as big and visible as possible.
 Use buttons with contrasting colors to your blog’s theme to help them stand out from the design.
 This way, visitors won’t miss them and will be compelled to take action on them.

-Check out the title of the pages that rank well for your search query.
+Check out the title of the pages that rank well for your search query manually or by using SERP API.
 They should give you a baseline on how you should write your blog post’s title.
 For instance, if the titles have numbers in them, i.e. Top 10, 20 Best, etc., then you should consider adding numbers in yours.
 That also means the article will be a listicle or content that enumerates something about your topic.

 Make sure that the content delivers on the promise of the title to avoid having them leave your site right away after clicking (more on this later).
 Ideally, include the name of the company at the end of the title so users can associate the content with your brand.
 However, only do this if you have a place in your title to do so.